 Within the responsibility areas, CAL FIRE designates (with City approval) lands as Moderate, High, or Very High Fire Hazard Severity Zones.
-As shown in Figure S-12, Very High Fire Hazard Severity Zones are in western San Mateo between the City Limits and SR-92, as well as near Yale Drive and St. Johns Cemetery.
+As shown in Figure S-12 and the most current Fire Hazard Severity Zone maps on the CAL FIRE Fire and Resource Assessment Program website, Very High Fire Hazard Severity Zones are in western San Mateo between the City Limits and State Route 92, as well as near Yale Drive and St. Johns Cemetery.
 Current mapping does not yet designate Moderate or High Fire Hazard Severity Zones in the City Limits.
 Users should consult the most recent available mapping from CAL FIRE's Fire and Resource Assessment Program (FRAP).
 Future updates to this Safety Element will include new fire mapping data as it becomes available.